volab/IoT_EPS/_1_userDoc/source/wifiwebinternet.rst

 Question how to erase wifi flash param ?

 Memory mapping is not provided.
-Some peace of informations like in SPIFFS description that provide the order of memory big blocks but not their respective add
+Some peace of informations like in SPIFFS description that provide the order of memory big blocks but not their respective address.

 Second question : how to directly access to flash memory ?